Franklin098/Franklin-CleanCode/3-CodeStructure/readme.md

 ### Misleading Comments

-Sometimes people write comments with wrong or confusing information/
+Sometimes people write comments with wrong or confusing information.

 ```
 insertData(data:any){